Iron Library: Georg Fischer Corporate Archives

-The Iron Library is connected with the older part of the corporate archives of Georg Fischer company.
+The Iron Library forms a unitary institution together with the Corporate Archives of Georg Fischer Ltd. The older holdings of the archives are also to be found on the premises of the Paradies convent.

 Cultural property and heritage site of significance

 The Iron Library is listed as Swiss cultural property of regional significance.

-The archives of Georg Fischer and the former Poor Clares monastery of Paradies in Altparadies are listed as Swiss heritage sites of national significance.
+The archives of Georg Fischer and the former Poor Clares convent of Paradies in Altparadies are listed as Swiss heritage sites of national significance.
 The entire Paradies monastery is included in the Inventory of Swiss Heritage Sites.